theturboturnip/harper/harper-core/tests/text/tagged/Alice's Adventures in Wonderland.md

 # NPrSg/V/J/P NSg/V  P  I/J/D NSg/V    .
 >
 #
 > The hedgehog was engaged in a   fight with another hedgehog , which seemed to Alice
 # D   NSg      V   W?
-NPrSg/V/J/P D/P NSg   P    I/D     NSg/V    .
+P  D/P NSg   P    I/D     NSg/V    .
 I/C   W?
 P  NPr
 > an  excellent opportunity for croqueting one       of them with the other : the only
 # D/P J         NSg         C/P ?
 NSg/I/V/J P  N/I  P    D   NSg/J .
 D   W?
 > difficulty was , that    her   flamingo was gone  across to the other side    of the
 # NSg        V   .
 N/I/C/D I/J/D NSg/J    V   V/J/P NSg/P  P  D   NSg/J NSg/V/J P  D
 > garden , where Alice could  see   it        trying  in a   helpless sort  of way   to fly     up        into
 # NSg/J  .
-NSg/C NPr   NSg/VX NSg/V NPrSg/ISg NSg/V/J NPrSg/V/J/P D/P J        NSg/V P  NSg/J P  NSg/V/J NSg/V/J/P P
+NSg/C NPr   NSg/VX NSg/V NPrSg/ISg NSg/V/J P  D/P J        NSg/V P  NSg/J P  NSg/V/J NSg/V/J/P P
 > a   tree .
 # D/P NSg  .
 >
 #
 > By the time she had caught the flamingo and brought it        back    , the fight was over      ,
-# NSg/J/P D   NSg  ISg V   V/J    D   NSg/J    V/C V       NPrSg/ISg NSg/V/J .
+# P  D   NSg  ISg V   V/J    D   NSg/J    V/C V       NPrSg/ISg NSg/V/J .
 D   NSg   V   NSg/V/J/P .
 > and both the hedgehogs were  out         of sight : “ but     it        doesn’t matter  much  , ” thought
 # V/C I/C  D   NPl       NSg/V NSg/V/J/R/P P  NSg/V . .
 NSg/C/P NPrSg/ISg V       NSg/V/J N/I/J . .
 NSg/V
 > Alice , “ as    all       the arches are gone  from this side    of the ground . ” So        she tucked